chomiczdawid/seasonal-arima-model/README.md

 ## Seasonal ARIMA model
 This repository contains a paper on application of seasonal ARIMA model for forecasting GDP of United Kingdom.
 To preview the paper, click on the file `paper.pdf`.
 PDF was generated using R Markdown.
+For clean R code click on the file `code.R`.

 ### Analytical process carried out:
 - initial analysis using descriptive statistics